 Once you have screwed the nuts, you can test it by moving the chainsaw and verifying that it will not stuck and smoothly circulate.
 If everything is ok, consider the job done and start using your chainsaw to cut all the unnecessary woods on your garden.

 Keep in mind that a cold tension is preferable so loosen it after operation thus, you won’t have the chain neither tight, nor too loose but in a correct mode.
 After removing the old chain, do not forget to clean and oil the bar, as well as the sprocket.
-An important attention must given to the direction of the new chain while placing it over the bar, as the cutting part must face away from the body of the chainsaw.
+Proper attention must given to the direction of the new chain while placing it over the bar, as the cutting part must face away from the body of the chainsaw.

 Following the replacement of the chain of your chainsaw make sure by using your hands that the chain moves freely, thus it has been properly implemented.
 Close the cover by screwing the nuts and test you chainsaw first at a minimum speed to avoid any unwanted incidents.
 After that, increase the velocity of the chain and simply enjoy your device which looks like a brand new one.